Definition of Departmental Overhead Rates

-To illustrate, let's assume that a manufacturer has three operations with each occurring in a separate department:
+Assume that a manufacturer has three processes or operations that occur in separate departments:

 - Dept #2 uses a small $40,000 machine to refine the products coming out of Dept #1